LeeVo2408/README.md/README.md

 To understand how CD can be a powerful tool, the organization should be able to understand briefly it works.

 # Continuous Delivery
 Continuous Delivery is an engineering approach in which all changes are delivered quickly, safely, and sustainably.
 It provides an automated high-speed building and testing environment to ensure changes are relevant.
-This is achieved by ensuring that code is always in a deployable state with thousands of changes made daily.
+This is achieved by ensuring that code is always in a deployable state, even with thousands of changes made daily.
 In short, CD takes the repetitive tasks in the deployment process and lets people solve problems.

 Benefits of implementing CD:
 -	**Low risk released**: CD identifies and addresses bugs in the earlier stage before they grow into more significant problems later.